Pavan20045/jiratoolautomation/README.md

 - The system skips duplicate issues by checking if an issue with the same summary already exists.
 - Make sure that the assignee names in the transcript match the user names in your Jira instance.
-- This demo uses a static Moonshot API key; replace it with a secured environment key in production.

 ---